gerhynes/scala-notes/README.md

 ```

 ### Generics
+Generics are a method to use to same code to handle many (potentially unrelated) types.

 Generics let you pass a type (denoted by a single letter) to a class or trait.
 Inside you can have definitions that depend on this type.

 When you later use the class, the type becomes concrete.